MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-solution.md

 <a name="BKMK_AddSolutionComponents"></a>

 ## Add solution components
  After you’ve created your solution, it won’t contain any solution components.
-You can create new solution components or use the **Add Existing** button in the list menu to add any solution components from the default solution.
+You can create new solution components or use the **Add Existing** command in the list menu to add any solution components from the default solution.

  When you do this you may see a **Missing Required Components** dialog.